-After all, I already had a couple of little four legged friends back at home.
+After all, I still had a couple of four legged friends back at home.

-I guess it was no surprise that I found myself ‘just stopping by’ a small shelter one afternoon while driving out in the country.
+I suppose it was no surprise that I found myself stopping by a small rural shelter one afternoon while driving out in the country.

 I’d been visiting a nearby cemetery where my parents and brother were buried, and was feeling a little blue.

-As I first entered the shelter, I spotted a white five pound dog dancing with joy as he first saw me.
+As I first entered the shelter, I immediately spotted a white, five pound dog dancing with joy as he first saw me.

-The silver wispy curls shining like a halo on his head reminded me of Clarence.
+The silver wispy curls shining like a halo on his head reminded me some of Clarence the angel.

-And this little guy was clearly a senior as well.
+And this little fellow was clearly a senior as well.

-Estimated to be about ten years old, the dog was a dirty, matted mess when he’d first arrived.
-He had so much hair on his body that the shelter couldn’t safely guess at the breed buried below it.
+Estimated to be about ten years old, the dog was a dirty, matted mess when he’d first arrived at the shelter.
+He had so much hair on his body that the staff could only guess at the breed hidden below.

-A half hour after my arrival a smiling Harry and smiling me walked together out of the shelter after completing adoption paperwork.
+A half hour after my arrival a smiling Harry and a smiling me walked together out of the shelter after completing the adoption paperwork.

-Back home Harry quickly got to work befriending Maddie as she rested on her plaid dog bed in the kitchen.
+Once back in my home, Harry quickly got to work befriending Maddie as she rested on her cozy plaid dog bed in the kitchen.

-Harry continued to share his sweet smiles and dancing acumen daily in spontaneous recitals of joy right next to the stove.
+Harry would share his sweet smiles and dancing acumen in spontaneous recitals of joy right next to the stove.

-She once loved to dance herself on those short hind legs years prior to her lameness.
+She once loved to dance herself on her short hind legs years prior to her lameness.

-Harry quickly fell in love with his big sister, joining Maddie in her stroller on our trips to the farmer’s market and for outdoor band concerts down by the lake.
+Harry seemed to fall in love quickly with his new big sister, joining Maddie in her pet stroller on our trips to the farmer’s market and for outdoor band concerts down by the lake.

 And also on that comfy dog bed.